-Customer services often requires learning just as much about your customers' businesses as it does about understanding the one you work in.
+Customer service often requires learning just as much about your customers' businesses as it does about understanding the one you work in.
 Andrew shares some advice from his work with Corporate Rewards

-I liaise with my clients, ensuring they're happy with the service that we provide and keeping them up to date on all aspects of their project.
+I liaise with my clients, ensuring they're happy with the service that we provide and keep them up to date on all aspects of their project.

 I deal with any client questions about projects and fulfil reporting requests.
 I also allocate work to the teams internally, making sure that everyone has the capacity to complete work assigned to them on a day-to-day basis.
 I handle all financial information for the client, keeping everything accurate and up to date.